robrwo/DBIx-Class-Helper-ResultSet-ColumnNames/README.md

 If no columns are specified using the `columns` or `select` attributes, then it will return the default columns names.

+Note that when multiple columns are defined in a hash reference that the order of columns will be non-deterministic.

 # CAVEATS

 This module is experimental, and relies on some internals from [DBIx::Class](https://metacpan.org/pod/DBIx%3A%3AClass).